 A new pilot partnership in Papua New Guinea (PNG) providing affordable green energy has the potential to drive the adoption and usage of financial services among rural low-income Papua New Guineans.

 MiBank is working with Empawa, a local provider of solar power units in PNG to target off-grid homes to supply cheaper, more sustainable, green energy while at the same time creating access to a range of financial services through mobile phones.

 The theme of this year’s International Day for the Eradication of Poverty is "Moving from humiliation and exclusion to participation: Ending poverty in all its forms".
 It reminds us that eradicating poverty remains one of the greatest challenges facing humanity.
 Globally, 767 million people live on less than $1.90 a day, many lacking access to adequate food, clean drinking water and sanitation.
 Women are more likely to live in poverty than men due to unequal access to paid work, education, and property.

-The grant agreement between the United Nations Capital Development Fund (UNCDF) and Lien Viet Post Joint Stock Commercial Bank (LienVietPostBank) was publicly signed on 16 September 2016, in the presence of the State Bank of Vietnam, Vietnam Women’s Union, the United Nations Development Program (UNDP), the Australian Department of Foreign Affairs and Trade (DFAT) and the Vietnam Chamber of Commerce and Industry (VCCI).
+The grant agreement between the UN Capital Development Fund (UNCDF) and Amret Microfinance Cambodia was publicly signed on the 14th of October 2016, in the presence of representatives from the UN, the Australian Department of Foreign Affairs and Trade (DFAT) and Amret management staff.